servatj/servatj-blog-source/src/pages/2019-06-09-hello-world-in-node-js/index.md

 $ mkdir hello-world
 ```

-by the way notice that the folder names is a lower case separated with dashes, this is the accepted naming convention by the majority of the node js community.
+by the way, notice that the folder names are a lower case separated with dashes, this is the accepted naming convention by the majority of the node js community.

 Inside this folder we're going to create the js file